gaogaotiantian/viztracer/docs/source/concurrency.rst

 VizTracer supports ``asyncio`` module natively.
 However, you can use ``--log_async`` to make the report clearer.

 Under the rug, asyncio is a single-thread program that's scheduled by Python built-ins.
-With ``--log_async``, you can visualize different tasks as "threads", which could seperate the real work from the underlying structure, and giving you a more intuitive understanding of how different tasks consume the runtime.
+With ``--log_async``, you can visualize different tasks as "threads", which could separate the real work from the underlying structure, and giving you a more intuitive understanding of how different tasks consume the runtime.

 .. code-block::